dcouch440/input-validation-with-asterisk-and-notification/README.md

 ***
 ## `About`

-This is a small simple but scalable application dedicated to implementing yup validation with callback objects to pass through information to the catch block.
+This is a small simple but scalable application dedicated to implementing yup validation with callback objects to pass through information to the catch block using Typescript.

 `This concept will provide`